tily/ace-client/README.md

 Also, it validates parameters on the client side, and we can not test server-side validation. ace-client solves this problem, and provide simple interface to test ACE environments.

+## Features

+* no client-side validation
+* no dynamic API exception (both success and error response is returned as raw response)

 ## Usage

 ### Good Old Query + Sig2 Client